-- 1) There are 3 "sections" of MUSC191: section 3 is for upper-class Music Technology major students; section 2 is for freshman Music Technology major students and sophomore Linehan students, who work "front-of-house" and backstage during performances; section 1 is for all other music majors. - 2) Attendance at a required number (as stated in the syllabus each semester) of Forums, Area Recitals, and Department Recitals which are held at 1 p.m.
+- 1) There are 3 "sections" of MUSC191: section 3 is for upper-class Music Technology major students; section 2 is for freshman Music Technology major students and sophomore Linehan students, who work "front-of-house" and backstage during performances; section 1 is for all other music majors. - 2) Attendance at a required number (as stated in the syllabus each semester) of Forums, Area Recitals, and Department Recitals, which are held at 1 p.m.
 Wednesdays in the Concert Hall.
-Juniors and seniors will be required to perform at forum in the first half of the semester; sophomores and freshmen will perform in the second half of the semester. - 3) Attendance (or participation in concert management or concert recording, dependent upon the course section for which you are registered) at a minimum of ten concerts. - a) Attendance at three may be outside of the Music Department, upon approval of the course instructor. - b) One will be the Honors Recital at the end of each semester. - 4) Written reports may be required at the discretion of individual private lesson instructors.
+Students should check with their private instructors for performance requirements. - 3) Attendance (or participation in concert management or concert recording, dependent upon the course section for which you are registered) at a minimum of ten concerts. - a) Attendance at three may be outside of the Music Department, upon approval of the course instructor. - b) One will be the Honors Recital at the end of each semester. - 4) Written reports may be required at the discretion of individual private lesson instructors.